Swingin' Utters: History

 Johnny Peebucks and the Swingin' Utters began in Santa Cruz, California, later moving to San Francisco.
-The early lineup comprised singer Johnny "Peebucks" Bonnel, guitarist/accordionist Darius Koski, bassist Kevin Wickersham, and drummer Greg McEntee.
-The band changed its name to The Swingin' Utters in 1994.
+The early lineup comprised singer Johnny "Peebucks" Bonnel, guitarist/multi-instrumentalist Darius Koski, bassist Kevin Wickersham, and drummer Greg McEntee.
+The band changed its name to the Swingin' Utters in 1994.

 The band's 1995 album The Streets of San Francisco won them 'Best Debut Album' at the Bay Area Music Awards, and they were included on the first Vans Warped Tour.

-They have been signed to Fat Wreck Chords since 1996, releasing A Juvenile Product of the Working Class that year and releasing five further albums on the label since.
+They have been signed to Fat Wreck Chords since 1996, releasing A Juvenile Product of the Working Class that year and releasing seven original albums, two EP's, a rare/b-sides compilation, a best of compilation, several 7" singles, and a live record on the label since.

 While Johnny Bonnel is the lead singer of the group, lead guitarist Darius Koski provides lead vocals on many of the band's tracks.
 Spike Slawson, Max Huber and Jack Dalrymple have also provided lead vocals on occasion.

-The band toured the US with The Damned and Dropkick Murphys in the early 2000s.
+The band toured the US with the Damned and Dropkick Murphys in the early 2000s.
 They also toured Europe with Rancid.

 The band's track "The Lonely" was included in the Association for Independent Music (AFIM) Indie Award-winning soundtrack of the 2001 film That Darn Punk.

 In 2010 a tribute album for the band, Untitled 21: A Juvenile Tribute to the Swingin' Utters, was released.
-After a seven-year hiatus, the band returned in 2010 with the Brand New Lungs EP, and followed it with the album Here, Under Protest in 2011.
+After a seven-year gap in the release of any new, original recordings, the band returned in 2010 with the Brand New Lungs EP, and followed it with the album Here, Under Protest in 2011.

 The band finished their second full-length since their return, Poorly Formed, which was released in early 2013.
-Longtime bassist Spike Slawson has left the band and is replaced by Miles Peck.
+Longtime bassist Spike Slawson left the band in 2011, and was replaced by Miles Peck.
+Miles left the band in May 2017, and was replaced by Tony Teixeira.

 In April 2013, the band toured Australia with Dropkick Murphys and Frank Turner.
-Most recently the band has released their latest album "Fistful of Hollow" which was released in 2014.
-It is also the last album to see original member and longtime drummer Greg McEntee who has recently left the band in mid 2015.
+The band released the album Fistful of Hollow in 2014.
+It was the last album to see original/co-founding member and longtime drummer Greg McEntee, who left the band in April 2015.
 He was then replaced by Luke Ray.
-This exit leaves Johnny Bonnel as the only original member left in the band.
+Johnny Bonnel and Darius Koski are the only remaining original members of the band.

-Swingin' Utters is currently on tour to support the celebration of the Fat Wreck Chords 25th Anniversary.
+Swingin' Utters toured with several other Fat Wreck alumni to support the celebration of the Fat Wreck Chords 25th Anniversary, in August 2015.
+The U.S. tour was followed by a show in Tokyo, Japan.